 Kasha Ho is the Community and Outreach Coordinator for the Hawaii Center for Food Safety.
 She has organized for over a decade with communities in Hawaii and across the U.S. working for social and environmental justice.
 She has worked with groups including the American Friends Service Committee, Rainforest Action Network, The Ruckus Society, and Breast Cancer Action.
 In Hawaii, Kasha has been mobilizing support and resources for local farmers and ensuring access to fresh, locally grown foods for all communities through her work with GreenWheel Food Hub, Feed The Hunger Foundation, MA’O Organic Farms, and Kanu Hawaii.
 Born on the island of Kaua‘i, Kasha feels the impacts of industrial agriculture and GMO field testing close to home.Grounding all of her work is a sense of kuleana (responsibility) to protect and care for this place and people.

-Larissa Walker is the Policy & Campaign coordinator for Center for Food Safety.
+Larissa Walker is the Pollinator Campaign Director and a policy analyst for Center for Food Safety.
 In her role, she integrates national grassroots campaigns with hard-hitting scientific and legal expertise, working with lawmakers on Capitol Hill and regulators at key government agencies to affect positive policy change.
 Larissa spearheads CFS’s pollinators & pesticides campaign, which focuses on protecting bees, butterflies and other beneficial insects from the harms of pesticides and industrial agriculture.
 Larissa centered her academic career around environmental policy and theory, with a specific focus on sustainable agriculture and U.S. food policy.
 She received her Master’s degree in Environmental Policy Design from Lehigh University and holds Bachelor’s degrees in Political Science and Philosophy.
 Larissa is originally from the Hudson Valley region of NY, and now as a resident of DC, she volunteers with FRESHFARM Markets, a regional nonprofit organization promoting local, sustainable food from the Chesapeake Bay watershed.

 Lisa Bunin joined CFS as a Switzer Environmental Leadership Fellow, with a long history of environmental activism, having led successful international, national, and local campaigns on toxic pollution, clean production, and genetic engineering.
 At Greenpeace International in Europe, she launched a winning campaign that culminated in a global ban on the burning of toxic waste at sea through the United Nations.
 In the US, she worked with Greenpeace to bring the first certified organic cotton clothing to market.
 Lisa was instrumental in securing a Santa Cruz County-wide moratorium on the planting of genetically engineered crops, as a member of the Public Health Commission’s Genetic Engineering Advisory Board and co-editor of its investigative report.
 Lisa received her Ph.D. in Environmental Sociology from UC Santa Cruz where she studied organic cotton production systems and markets, conducting field research at sites in India, Switzerland, and California.
 She has taught college courses on environmental policy, nature and society, and social movements.
 Prior to joining CFS, Lisa worked as an independent policy consultant on sustainable agriculture issues with government agencies and NGOs such as the Ecological Farming Association, Environmental Commons and Sustainable Cotton Project.